Skip to main content

 What happens if a landlord fails to comply with SB 1103?

-Non-compliance can result in tenants withholding operating expense payments until proper disclosures are provided, monetary penalties, and increased exposure to tenant audits.
+Non-compliance can result in tenants withholding operating expense payments until proper disclosures are provided, monetary penalties, and increased audit exposure.
 Courts may also award attorney fees to tenants who prevail in SB 1103 disputes.
-Proactive compliance is significantly cheaper than defending against a challenge.
+Getting compliant early costs less than defending a dispute later.